 He was known to tell his students once the reason why some of the ceilings were what people complained was lower than expected:

-This attitude did not sit very well with many of Wright’s contemporary.
+This attitude did not sit very well with many of Wright’s contemporaries.
 One of Wright’s contemporaries complained to him about the scale of his building and how his hat touched the ceiling.
 Frank Lloyd Wright’s style was reported to say to his contemporary:

 Another of his long-term students, Edgar Tafel, tells a story about Wes Peters, one of Wright’s students.
 Peters happened to be 6 feet and 4 inches tall.
 Peter’s was the same height as the ceilings at Taliesin, where Wright had a combination home, studio, and school.